NataliVol4ipsa/BignumArithmetics/README.md

 [AWAITING] 7.3.
 Create a config file to configure current parameters of testing.
 Create endless looped menu of reading input, like a local console.

-[AWAITING] 7.4.
+[DONE] 7.4.
 Start creating documentation

 [AWAITING] 8.0.
 Try to implement a normal calculator, with brackets support.
 Look at stack-like collections.
 Regex?
 RPN?
 Class Expression.
 What if mul overflow?